 Still, chances are that if you’ve won a substantial amount of cash at an online casino, poker room, or sportsbook that you owe taxes.
 That is, as long as those winnings are not offset by gambling losses that are greater.

-As noted, tax laws concerning gambling vary a lot from nation to nation.
+As noted, tax rules concerning gambling vary a lot from nation to nation.
 If you live in the US and profit from gambling, there’s a 40% tax.
 However, if you are in the UK and win money when gaming, you pay no tax.
 In Germany, which instituted a gambling tax in 2012, you’re taxed 5% on any profit.
 Thus, as you go from jurisdiction to jurisdiction, there is no equity in the tax laws.

-Most gambling laws levy taxes not on winnings but on profits.
+Most gambling rules levy taxes not on winnings but on profits.
 That means the tax you owe is a percentage of your winnings after all other gambling losses have been deducted from those winnings.
 To clarify, if you win $5,000 on a slot machine, but have gambling losses totally $4,000, you would not owe tax on $5,000, but, rather, on your $1,000 profit.

 If you are gambling and winning, or losing, it’s very important to keep accurate records.
 This is much easier for land-based gamblers than those who participate on the Internet.
 Then again, it’s much easier for the government to track your brick-and-mortar winnings than those you realize online.